eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Installation

-You can install and run DUNE n the following platforms:
+You can install and run DUNE on the following platforms:
 * Linux
 * Windows
 * MacOS

 Each platform has their own installation instructions.
-Click [DUNE's GitHub project](https://github.com/AntelopeIO/DUNE) to view the instructions.
+View the [DUNE GitHub](https://github.com/AntelopeIO/DUNE) for installation instructions.

 Run `dune --help` to view a list of all supported commands.